Korean dramas to watch on Netflix

 movies in themselves, yet the pace is accelerated – often chopping and changing

 drama.
-Here are five K-dramas on our radar at the moment.
+Here are some K-dramas on our radar at the moment.

 Was It Love?